Farming the “data”

 World meat consumption forecasts are expected to average over 36.3kg per capita by 2023, an increase of 2.4kg compared with 2013.
 Some 72% of this increase will come from poultry.
 Egg consumption continues to grow also, due to their nutritional value and high level of versatility.
 In addition, eggs are finding their way in innovative pharmaceutical and sport nutrition food products.

-Progressive chicken producers know the average weight of birds, average feed, average water consumption and a couple of other “averages”.
-Egg producers are marginally better in having a daily data egg production average for a group of birds, but managing by averages makes the entire production process potentially inefficient and misaligned.
+Progressive poultry industry producers know the average weight of birds, average feed, average water consumption and a couple of other “averages.”
+Egg producers are marginally better in having a daily data egg production average for a group of birds but managing by averages makes the entire production process potentially inefficient and misaligned.

 The emerging “Topical Three” technologies as depicted in figure 1 will soon allow poultry producers to shift away from the management of “averages” to one with increased accuracy, range and representation of real time information, gathered across the supply chain – from flock to stock on the supermarket shelf.